christianmatthe/wire_analysis/README.md

 Analysis code for data taken with the wire detecotor.

-Meant to be a cleann rebuild of the "keysight-DMM...." repository.
+Meant to be a clean rebuild of the "keysight-DMM...." repository.

 Note the package is onyl locally installable.